Cinven aims for 3-4 European deals this year

-FRANKFURT/LONDON Private equity firm Cinven said it would make three to four acquisitions in Europe this year after raising 5 billion euros (4.3 billion pounds) for a buyout fund, reaching its target in a tough market for fundraising.
+FRANKFURT/LONDON Private equity firm Cinven said it would make three to four acquisitions in Europe this year after raising 5 billion euros for a buyout fund, reaching its target in a tough market for fundraising.

 The largest private equity firm with a purely European focus, Cinven buys into sectors including healthcare; business, consumer and financial services; industrials and technology; media and telecoms.